superduper/BrightnessMenulet/README.rst

 ............

 - Add support for icon in case of Dark Menu
-- Add support for ambient light sensor, so the Menulet now set brightness automatically based on the built-in light sensor
+- Add support for ambient light sensor, so the Menulet now set brightness automatically based on the built-in light sensor (This feature might harm your Monitor, use on its own)

 Original Change list: